The Promise (2011 TV serial): Part 1

 Clara invites him home for tea, where her father tries to get him to talk about Stella Maris.
 Len's superior Rowntree encourages Len to contact the Jewish underground, suggesting that a crowd at a rally would be a safer place to meet them than Clara's flat.
 However, when Len is approached, his contact is shot dead by the British forces policing the rally: Len has been set up.
 Out on armoured patrol a chamberpot is emptied over the soldiers.
 Then at the base several of Len's men are shot, some in the back while they are hosing down the vehicles, in a raid by Jewish militants.
 Len goes to see Clara, whose father apologises for what has happened, but tells him he is no longer welcome.
 Clara however follows Len down the stairs and embraces him.

 Meanwhile, in 2005 Erin is staying with Eliza's well-to-do family, who live in Caesarea in a beach-front villa with a pool.
 Eliza takes Erin shopping and clubbing in Tel Aviv, cut short when Erin's epilepsy is triggered by flashing lights in the club.
 Erin meets Eliza's brother Paul, described by Eliza as "crazy", who left the army transformed into a peace activist.
-Paul and Eliza's father is a former general who criticised the occupation and is now a leading liberal.
+Eliza's father is a former general who criticised the occupation and is now a leading liberal.
 Nevertheless he and Paul clash over politics.
 According to Paul, his father's liberalism misleads people into thinking Israel is a normal country like their own; he says the truth is that it is dominated and led by former military leaders.
 Erin asks Paul to take her to see the grave of one of Len's comrades, who in the diary has just been killed in the raid of the Jewish militants on the base.
 At the CWGC cemetery she finds the graves of two more names from the diary: Sergeants Robbins and Nash, who at that point in the diary are still alive.

 Paul takes her through a checkpoint into the Occupied Territories.
 In Nablus Erin hears him addressing a meeting of Combatants for Peace together with Omar, a former member of the al-Aqsa Martyrs' Brigades.
 Afterward the two shake hands, and Paul drives Omar back to the Israeli side of the line.
 They are waved through the checkpoint, but Omar goes back to remonstrate with the border guards about a couple being split up, and is detained.
 Paul condemns the checkpoints as just a way to make Palestinian life difficult, and points to a stretch of the separation barrier where there is a Palestinian village on each side of the wall, arguing that a terrorist might live in either village.
 They go to a café, but when Paul goes back for his wallet, the building is blown apart by a suicide bomb.